aws-asean-builders/amplify-datastore-demo/README.md

 # - Online/offline sync.
 ```

-6. Deploy the frontend on AWS.
+Step 6 - Deploy the frontend on AWS.
+This step will update the AWS CloudFormation template to deploy the React app to AWS Amplify Console.
 ```
 aws codecommit create-repository --repository-name amplify-datastore-app \
   --repository-description 'AWS Amplify DataStore App'